TylerAuer/TylerAuer/README.md

 ## Technologies

 I love learning new technologies.
-As a self-taught coder, I'm used to pouring over documentation and unblocking myself.
+As a self-taught coder, I'm used to poring over documentation and unblocking myself.
 As I've worked on different projects, I've used a **lot** of different tools:

 ### Often